 - Do not give anything to an inmate or take anything from an inmate.

 - Do not deliver a message for an inmate to someone outside of the prison.

 - Do not exchange any information (such as your phone number or address).

 - At the ceremony there will be inmates in attendance that have all been through a Jubilee weekend.
+They are Christians celebrating the commitments of new “brothers/sisters in Christ.”
 Their attendance has been approved by the chaplain and the warden.

-- At the end of the ceremony the inmates may be allowed to mingle with the new body of Christ, the volunteer team, and the visitors.
+- At the end of the ceremony the inmates will be mingling with the new body of Christ, the volunteer team, and the visitors.
 The Jubilee inside volunteers and the inmates may be exchanging hugs.
 It is appropriate for the visitors to shake the hands of the inmates but you should not hug them.

 - The visitor group will be sitting in a designated section.

 This will be an incredible experience and you will be able to see first-hand some of the amazing work God is doing in the lives of these inmates.
 Please be at the Main Entrance Early, We will be entering the unit together promptly at 3:00 PM